 - Planning – In this phase, detailed planning of the project is carried out.
 The stakeholders are identified, the budget and resources are finalized.

-- Requirements Gathering and Analysis – In this phase, analysts collect the requirements of the system to be developed and after detailed analysis, the requirements are documented as the requirements specifications.
+- Requirements Gathering and Analysis – In this phase, analysts collect the requirements of the system to be developed.
+After a detailed analysis, the requirements are documented as the requirements specifications.

 - Design – Here, analysts, technical architects, and the development teamwork on the high-level design of the system.